 It serves as the face of the brand and provides the first chance to convey to the audience why it deserves to be remembered.

 The name’s main purpose is to be remembered.
-Only when it becomes memorable will it be able to fulfil its secondary function, which is to place the brand in the niche it wants to occupy.
+Only when it becomes memorable will it be able to fulfill its secondary function, which is to place the brand in the niche it wants to occupy.

 One of the most enduring features of the overall brand is the phrase.
 It conveys the brand’s individuality and solidifies its place in people’s thoughts.